Special/Unusual Circumstances for Financial Aid

 • Your parent will be enrolled in a college at least half-time and their tuition, fees and books are not covered by other sources

-The following situations are not considered a special circumstance:
+The following situations are not considered a special/unusual circumstance:

 • Expenses related to personal lifestyle (e.g., credit card debt, mortgage, or car payments)

-Follow our steps to request a review of your special circumstance.
+Follow our steps to request a review of your special/unusual circumstance.

 How can I be considered an independent student?

-If you meet one of the following, you can download a Dependency Change Request:
+If you meet one of the following, you can download an Unusual Circumstances Review form:

-• Estrangement from your parents due to a family environment that threatens your health or safety, or other unusual circumstances beyond your control
+• Estrangement from both of your parents due to a family environment that threatens your health or safety, or other unusual circumstances beyond your control

-The following situations are not considered a special circumstance:
+The following situations are not considered a special/unusual circumstance:

 • Short-term estrangement that is not due to a hostile or unsafe family environment